RarelyCharlie/rarelycharlie.github.io/_howto/diary.md

 You can use your diary to post anything you like, except that all the [Forum Guidelines](https://www.7cups.com/about/communityGuidelines.php#forum) apply.

-In Trauma Support, [additional guidelines](https://www.7cups.com/home/trauma/#guidelines) apply.
+Additional [Trauma Support guidelines](https://www.7cups.com/home/trauma/#guidelines) and [Personality Disorders Support guidelines](https://www.7cups.com/home/personalitydisorders/#guidelines) apply in those subcommunities.

 For information about posting images, see: [Add an image to a post](https://rarelycharlie.github.io/howto/image)

 7 Cups does not support embedded audio or video.
 You can only provide links to audio and video on other websites, and they must not be websites where you can be contacted.
-(This is Rule 4 in the guidelines.)
+(This is Rule 4 in the community guidelines.)

 ### How to change your diary